krpgilly/py-automation-scripts/Tesco-vs-Lidl-scraper/README.md

 - a scrape timestamp is added

 The normalize tests check the price conversion logic, including different currency and weight formats, invalid values, and zero-weight protection.

+The selector tests validate the scraper configuration itself by checking that the Tesco and Lidl product selectors are valid CSS selectors and that the product name and price selectors are set up correctly for each store.
+This helps catch broken selectors early before the scraper tries to parse the page.

 If needed, install pytest first: